xwp/mc-validate-replacement/README.md

 **Does this work with all MailChimp forms?**

-It works with standard embedded MailChimp forms that use the `list-manage.com` endpoint and have the `validate` class applied to the form element.
+It works with standard embedded MailChimp forms that have the ID that starts with `mc-embedded` and have the `validate` class applied to the form element.
+This expands on the selector present in the official mc-validate which targets $("form#mc-embedded-subscribe-form")

 **Do I need the original MailChimp script anymore?**